 Well, you’ll likely be relaxing in my comfy chair, and I’ll ask you to just listen to my voice and follow my instructions.
 I might also be playing some relaxing music.
 I might touch you on the head/arm/hand/leg.
 Depending on your treatment, I may re-alert you, or ask you to speak, or move.
 But you will be perfectly safe.

 That depends entirely on your needs and your issue.
 In my experience, it’s best to budget generally for between three and six sessions as most things are resolved in this time.
 It may be fewer, if you and I both feel happy that your issue has been resolved before then.
 I always do my best to ensure that your treatment is concluded in the shortest amount of sessions possible.
-However, smoking-cessation is done in up to three sessions, and certain phobias and food cravings can be treated with EFT in one session.
+However, smoking-cessation is done in one bumper session, and certain phobias and food cravings can be treated with EFT in one session.
 I will discuss estimated treatment length at your induction session.

 I hold a Diploma in Professional Hypnotherapy, a Diploma in Neuro-linguistic Programming, Certification as a Weight Management Specialist, Certification as a Smoking Cessation Specialist, a Certificate in Hypnotherapy with Past Life Regression and a Practitioners Certificate in Emotional Freedom Techniques.
 I am fully registered with the General Hypnotherapy Register, and the General Hypnotherapy Standards Council which are the UK’s largest and most prominent organisations within the field of hypnotherapy.
 I’m also a member of the Government-backed Complementary and Natural Healthcare Council which demands the highest and strictest professional standards from its members.